emirasal/discord-music-bot/README.md

 - PyNaCl
 - youtube_dl

-& also you need to install "FFmppeg" in order to play the videos from youtube.
+& also you need to install "FFmpeg" in order to play the videos from youtube.